bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 * `config.active_record.logger` accepts a logger conforming to the interface of Log4r or the default Ruby Logger class, which is then passed on to any new database connections made.
 You can retrieve this logger by calling `logger` on either an Active Record model class or an Active Record model instance.
 Set to `nil` to disable logging.

 * `config.active_record.primary_key_prefix_type` lets you adjust the naming for primary key columns.
-By default, Rails assumes that primary key columns are named `id` (and this configuration option doesn't need to be set.)
+By default, Quails assumes that primary key columns are named `id` (and this configuration option doesn't need to be set.)
 There are two other choices:
     * `:table_name` would make the primary key for the Customer class `customerid`.
     * `:table_name_with_underscore` would make the primary key for the Customer class `customer_id`.